simoncozens/fonts-and-layout/opentype.md

 |`post`|information used when downloading fonts to PostScript printers|
 |------|-----------------------------|

+OpenType fonts have two distinct ways of representing glyph outline data: PostScript strings and TrueType outlines.
+In general, PostScript strings are used, but TrueType is also an option.
+(You will see a lot of this dual nature of OpenType throughout the chapter, based on the dual heritage of OpenType fonts.)

-The first table, `CFF`, is required if the outlines of the font are represented as PostScript CFF; a font using TrueType representation will have a different set of tables instead (`cvt`, `fpgm`, `glyf`, `loca` and `prep`).
-The second table in our list, `GSUB`, is one of the more exciting ones; it's the glyph substitution font which, together with `GPOS` (glyph positioning), stores most of the OpenType smarts.
-We will discuss them in the next chapter.
+So the first table, `CFF`, is required if the outlines of the font are represented as PostScript CFF strings; a font using TrueType outlines will have a different set of tables instead (`cvt`, `fpgm`, `glyf`, `loca` and `prep`, which we will look at later).

+The second table in our list, `GSUB`, is one of the more exciting ones; it's the *glyph substitution* table which, together with `GPOS` (*glyph positioning*), stores most of the OpenType smarts.
+We will discuss these two tables and what they can do in the next chapter.

-So those are the tables available to us.
+So those are the tables in our completely empty font.
 Now let us examine those tables by turning the whole font into an XML document:

     $ ttx TTXTest-Regular.otf
     Dumping "TTXTest-Regular.otf" to "TTXTest-Regular.ttx"...